Skip to Content

 Jeffrey has founded and directed several United States and Indonesian based SMEs in the manufacturing, transportation, and gift industries.
 The focus of Jeffrey's business career has been startup innovative companies, with broad experience in all aspects of business development and financial management.
 His most recent business entailed the design and manufacture of giftware with worldwide sales.

-Professor Theodore E. (Ted) Zorn is Pro Vice-Chancellor and Dean of the Massey Business School at Massey University.
+Professor Theodore E. (Ted) Zorn is the Head of Institute COB – Executive Education and Enterprise of Massey University.
 His teaching and research specialty is organizational communication, with particular expertise in organizational change processes, IT implementation, and enhancing workplace well-being.
 He has published widely in communication and management journals.

 Before coming to Massey, Ted was Professor and Head of the Department of Management Communication at the University of Waikato for many years.